AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 From this image, it can be seen that as the syringe is being filled, the pressure drops below zero as flow is now in the opposite direction (the syringe is being filled before the flocculator so water from the pump is being pushed into the syringe and water from the flocculator is being drawn backwards into the syringe).
 Once filled, the pressure readings began to normalize.
 When ejecting the water from the syringe to the original, a substantial pressure difference was caused, reaching 500 cm of pressure.
 After reaching the peak pressure, the headloss through the flocculator slowly begins to stabilize back to its original headloss of 100cm.

-The set up enabled the High G team to test whether high flow water would be capable of knocking off all of the built up coagulant.
+The set up enabled the High G team to test whether a high flow of water would be capable of knocking off all of the built up coagulant.
 To accomplish this, we ran an experiment with water and coagulant for 2 days to build up a substantial pressure difference in the flocculator.
 Then, the syringe was used in attempt to clear the tubing.

 ![syringe-test](https://github.com/AguaClara/high_g_flocculation/blob/master/initial%20syring%20test.png?raw=true)